 MUSIC

-MUS 100 Music Appreciation
+Music Appreciation 3 credits

 An introduction to interest, taste, and discrimination in music and its relationship to other art forms.
 Topics include a survey of music forms, instruments of the orchestra, music in national cultures, and biographies of composers.